dkazakov8/reactive-route/docs/guide/getting-started.md

 ### Installation

 The package includes the core router, React and Solid.js implementations, and adapters for different state management solutions.
+Note that every combination requires corresponding libraries to be installed in your project.

 ::: code-group
 ```sh [npm]